-Restaurants: Auntie Anne's, Carvery Express, Chozen Noodle, El Mexicana, Greggs, Harry Ramsden's, KFC, McDonald's, Mint Leaves, Papa John's Pizza, Starbucks, Tossed, Costa Express, Krispy Kreme, Starbucks on the Go Shops: M&S Simply Food, Top Gift, WHSmith Main Amenities: Children's Play Area, Ecotricity Electric Vehicle Charging Point, Picnic Area, Quicksilver, Regus Express, Revolution Self Service Launderette, Showers Motel: Days Inn Forecourt: Shell (with: Autogas LPG), Select, Costa Express, Deli2go, Air1 AdBlue, Coach Toilet Drop
+Catering: Auntie Anne's, Carvery Express, Chozen Noodle, El Mexicana, Greggs, Harry Ramsden's, KFC, McDonald's, Mint Leaves, Papa John's Pizza, Starbucks, Tossed, Costa Express, Krispy Kreme, Starbucks on the Go Shops: M&S Simply Food, Top Gift, WHSmith Main Amenities: Children's Play Area, Ecotricity Electric Vehicle Charging Point, Picnic Area, Quicksilver, Regus Express, Revolution Self Service Launderette, Showers Motel: Days Inn Forecourt: Shell (with: Autogas LPG), Select, Costa Express, Deli2go, Air1 AdBlue, Coach Toilet Drop

 First three hours free for all vehicles, after which you must pay £25 per 24 hour period.
 Parking tickets can be bought from machines in the car park.

 Trivia and History

 A Coach Toilet Drop facility was added to the Shell garage, free for coaches with 25 or more passengers.

 At night, the coach park officially doubles-up as an overflow lorry park (this tends to happen at most services against their will, but Cobham is currently the only one to embrace this).

 On the evening of Sunday 21 February 2016, the services were forced to close following an anticipated small car meet going viral on social media.
 Over 3000 people descended on the services causing major tailbacks on the M25 and forcing the car park to near maximum capacity - details